jdolinay/avr_debug/bootloader/readme.txt

 Building the bootloader
 -------------------------
-If you want to make changes to the sources and build your own bootloader, you can use the eclipse project provided here.
-The project can be built in Eclipse with AVR Eclipse plugin.
+If you want to make changes to the sources and build your own bootloader, you can use Eclipse IDE with AVR Eclipse plugin (eclipse project provided).
+You can also build the project with PlatformIO - see the readme_platformio.txt in the optiboot subfolder.

 Files needed to build this bootloader: optiboot.c